kalekundert/wellmap/docs/basic_usage_with_r.rst

   16   C5   C05   C   5     2     4 <environment: 0x5650196d57b0>         3    1e+01 10.292967
   17   C6   C06   C   6     2     5 <environment: 0x5650196dd5b8>         3    1e+00  6.735704

-It is also possible to visualize layouts directly from R:
+Note that in order to use the :prog:`wellmap` command-line program described in the `basic_usage` tutorial, you must install :mod:`wellmap` using *pip* as shown in said tutorial.
+Installing *wellmapr* alone will not install this program.
+However, it is still possible to visualize layouts directly from R:

 .. code-block:: r